barbeque/pc9821-floppy-adapter/README.md

 This adapter converts the internal 26-pin bus of the PC9821 to support a 34-pin IBM PC style drive such as the Gotek.

+Note that this is only intended to work on the NEC FD1138T floppy drives; reportedly, the 1138H needs a "VFO board" in order to work.

 ![Concept render of the v1.2 board](v1.2-concept.png)

 ## Links